IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 Change: No change needed \
 Result: It deploys with the default Node version type in the system

-### Use Case #2: Your application specifies in the IBM Node buildpack type specifically
+### Use Case #2: Your application specified the IBM Node buildpack type specifically

 Condition: The application specifies the node version type (listed above) \
 Change: \